tanushreec24/AI-Chatbot/README.md

 # AI-Chatbot
-ill add this properly later
+An AI Chatbot made using OpenAI API Key, I plan to add more features and develop this even further